telefonicaid/iotagent-node-lib/scripts/legacy_expression_tool.md

 expressions in the database and replace them with the new expressions.

 This script will search for the legacy expressions in the database and replace them with the new expressions.
-It can be also be executed in dry-run mode, so it will not modify the database, but it will generate a series os files that can be used to ease and verify data migration.
+By default, it runs in dry-run mode, so database is not modified and the output is a series of files that can be used to ease and verify data migration.
+We you are sure you want to modify the DB, then you have to enable it using the `--commit` argument.

 ## Output files